 As I got older and wiser, my priorities also changed dramatically.
 Money no longer was my main focus.
 Making money to take care of the ones I care about has become most important to me.
 Having more time to spend with the ones I care about is what’s valuable to me.
 And having financial security, while still making money ethically, is extremely important to me.

-Success is something that I’ve given thought to on numerous occasions.
+Success is something that I’ve given thought to often.
 It just took an unexpected event to finally get me to write about it.
 I got an email from a very positive role model that has given me inspiration for years.

 Have you taken inventory of those around you?